Kazuyoshi Saito

 Kazuyoshi Saito (斉藤和義, Saitō Kazuyoshi) is a Japanese singer-songwriter.
-Making his professional debut in 1993, Saito's popularity exploded in 2007 after 15 years in the music industry.
+After he made his professional debut in 1993, his popularity exploded in 2007 after 15 years in the music industry.
 He is also one-half of the rock duo Mannish Boys with Tatsuya Nakamura, a member of the supergroup the Curling Sitones (カーリングシトーンズ, Kāringu Shitōnzu), and one-half of the duo Okamura Kazuyoshi (岡村和義) with Yasuyuki Okamura.
 In 2013, Saito became the first Japanese musician to have a signature model acoustic guitar with Gibson.
 As of 2020, he had six signature models with them and one with Epiphone.

 Early life

 Saito was born to parents who worked for a toy maker in Mibu, Tochigi.
 He has two sisters, one older and one younger.
 He started playing with a guitar in elementary school.
 Due to his elder sister's influence, in junior high and high school he became addicted to hard rock acts like the Michael Schenker Group, Kiss, Aerosmith, Van Halen and AC/DC.
 Around the same time, he was in a Loudness cover band.
 Saito graduated from Sakushin Gakuin high school.
 He dropped out of Yamanashi Gakuin University.